dearlordylord/branching/POST.md

 ```

 > This code has some potential issues I'll talk about later.
 The main point here is that it shows why we want to branch our code at all.

-By this point, I think it's clear enough that we can't do much without branching: notification dispatching, data mapping, fibonacci sequence, FizzBuzz, interview questions: all of those definitely important tasks require some form or if/else.

 ### Playing around with if/else

 You also can rewrite the code above to if/else.
 That won't change much, it's just a bit more boilerplate in this case.